 Glasses from other manufacturers may not be color compatible for vision training with the Edge Trainer.
 Polarized glasses cannot be used.

 Can I train during my season?

 Yes.
-Our experiences with professional sports teams have shown that training is effective in and out of season.
+Our experiences with professional sports teams have shown that vision training is effective in and out of season.

 Will this training affect my ability to read?

-This type of training was originally developed for children with reading disorders.
+This type of vision training was originally developed for children with reading disorders.
 Since similar visual skills are used for both sports and reading, there is frequently a crossover benefit.